 this post will about a topic, that bothered me for the last three months.
 When it comes to entrepreneurship, there is two way to do business.

 The good way and the evil way.
-Either you obey all the rules, laws and unwritten ethics or you do everything to bypass it.
-My journey was always about doing it the right way or in another word the slow way.
+Either you obey all the rules, laws, and unwritten ethics or you do everything to bypass it.
+My journey was always about doing it the right way or in other words the slow way.

 I would never turn to shady methods to get what I want.
 There is some sense of honor and pride in what I do.
 But the consequence of being a saint is that I become easy prey.